All Products

 AnalyticDB:Manage built-in datasets

-AnalyticDB for MySQL lets you load built-in datasets to quickly test your AnalyticDB for MySQL clusters.
+AnalyticDB for MySQL includes a built-in TPC-H dataset (10 GB) that you can load to test cluster performance without preparing your own data.
 You can load a built-in dataset automatically when you create a cluster or manually from the console.
-This topic describes how to load and delete built-in datasets.
+This topic explains how to load and delete the dataset.

-• Only Enterprise Edition, Basic Edition, and Data Lakehouse Edition clusters support loading built-in datasets.
+• Your cluster is Enterprise Edition, Basic Edition, or Data Lakehouse Edition

-• Ensure that the cluster has at least 24 ACU of reserved storage resources.
-Otherwise, loading the built-in dataset will fail.
+• The cluster has at least 24 ACU of reserved storage resources

 2. In the left-side navigation pane, choose Job Development > SQL Development.